Lanzhou BRT

 Lanzhou BRT is a bus rapid transit system in Lanzhou, China.
-There is one line in operation, the total length of the system is 9.1 km and there are in total 15 stations.
+There is one line in operation, the total length of the system is 9.1 km and there are in total 20 stations.
 The buses are supplied by Youngman.
 Flat fare is 2 yuan.
-Six conventional bus lines also use parts of the BRT network.
+Six conventional bus lines also use parts of the BRT network.The Route B2 opened on November 26, 2019, making the Lanzhou BRT two-route system.

 The system was partially inspired by the Guangzhou Bus Rapid Transit system.

 Split stations

 Lanzhou BRT is the first BRT system to use split stations.
 Several of the platforms are located in the middle of the road, and buses in both directions stop cross-platform.
 This saves platform space.
 However, it requires the buses to be fitted with doors on both sides.
 Passenger access the platforms through overpasses or underground pedestrian tunnels.